Samsung/LPVS/doc/quick-start-guide-and-build.md

    mysql -u[username] -p[password] < src/main/resources/database_dump.sql
    ```

-2.5 Fill in the `license_list` and `license_conflicts` tables with the information about permitted, restricted, and prohibited licenses, as well as their compatibility specifics.
+2.5 Fill in the `lpvs_license_list` and `lpvs_license_conflicts` tables with the information about permitted, restricted, and prohibited licenses, as well as their compatibility specifics.
 You can find an example database dump file in the repository at [`src/main/resources/database_dump.sql`](../src/main/resources/database_dump.sql).

 2.6 Update the following lines in the [`src/main/resources/application.properties`](../src/main/resources/application.properties) file:
    ```properties